 Sale – Becker CPA Premium Package Now $3,099

 Becker CPA Advantage Package Now $2,499 – Promo

 This might also sound like a stupid question, but a lot of people make this mistake as well.
 Just because you purchased a review course, doesn’t mean that it will actually help you study and learn the information.

 Getting the wrong review course can sabotage your CPA journey and cause you to get frustrated along the way.
 If you used a course to prepare for this last exam section, you might want to reevaluate it and see if there are better options out there.
-A lot of courses actually offer convert discounts, so you wouldn’t even have to pay full price to switch to a different review course!
+A lot of courses actually offer conversion discounts, so you wouldn’t even have to pay full price to switch to a different review course!